Pithikos/rest-framework-roles/README.md

 In this example, roles with cost 0 would be checked first, and lastly the *creator* role would be checked since it has the highest cost.

-> Note this is similar to Django REST's `check_permissions` and `check_object_permissions` but more generic & adjustable since you can have arbitrary number of costs (instead of 2).
+> Note this is similar to Django REST's `check_permissions` and `check_object_permissions` but more generic & flexible since it allows an arbitrary number of costs.